kubermatic/docs/content/kubermatic/v2.12/advanced/addons/_index.en.md

 +++
-title = "Kubermatic Addons"
+title = "Kubermatic Kubernetes Platform(KKP) Addons"
 date = 2018-06-21T14:07:15+02:00
 weight = 8

 +++

-### Kubermatic Addons
+### KKP Addons

 Addons are specific services and tools extending functionality of Kubernetes.
-In Kubermatic we have a set of default addons installed on each user-cluster.
+In KKP we have a set of default addons installed on each user-cluster.
 The default addons are:

 * [Canal](https://github.com/projectcalico/canal): policy based networking for cloud native applications
 * [Dashboard](https://github.com/kubernetes/dashboard): General-purpose web UI for Kubernetes clusters